-Blast Magazine: You just released some new songs on your latest album, Gold.
-One of those is “She Likes Girls.”
+Blast Magazine: You recently released your latest album, Gold, which included the song “She Likes Girls.”
 What is the meaning behind that track and where did you come up with the idea for the song?

 Trace Cyrus: Mason thought of the concept actually.
 It’s about gay and lesbian rights.
 It’s about having a girl that you’re interested in who doesn’t like you because she’s more interested in girls.
 Instead of being upset about it, you should support her through it.
 Even today, we had a girl write us a card and tell us how much this song meant to her.
 It’s awesome that it touches people.
 We didn’t think it would make that big of an impact.

-Blast: You both were really popular on Myspace before you landed your record deal.
-What is your opinion on social media creating fame and the popularity of Youtubers today?
+Blast Magazine: You both were extremely popular on Myspace before you landed your record deal.
+What is your opinion on social media fame and the popularity of Youtubers today?

 Cyrus: I like it because it gives everyone an equal opportunity.
 If you have a laptop, you can release your music.
 If it’s good, people can spread the word about it.
 It’s not like the old days where you had to play bars and hope that a record label would stumble upon you.
 With the power of the Internet, you don’t even need a record label.
 You can just do it all on your own.
 We are doing all this without a record label because we still have a good following on social media.

-Blast: Trace, you have your clothing line SMHP [Southern Made Hollywood Paid].
-Did you always want to be a designer or was that something that came about later in your life?
+Blast Magazine: Trace, you created your own clothing line SMHP [Southern Made Hollywood Paid] in 2009.
+Did you always aspire to be a designer or was that something that came about later in life?

-Blast: Have you felt that you needed to change your music or your sound based on who your new audience is?
-The fans have really grown up with you guys as well, so everyone is older now.
+Blast Magazine: Have you felt that you needed to change your music or your sound based on who your new audience is?
+The fans have really grown up with you guys, so everyone is older now.

 Mason Musso: I’ve never felt that we’ve needed to change our style.
 We have gotten older and I think it shows in the music.
 I think we are Metro Station and when you hear our music, you know it’s us.
 We have that kind of sound that no one else really has.
 I think we will always keep elements of the beginning but it’s always good to evolve.